carbon-language/carbon-lang/clang/docs/SafeStack.rst

 <http://dslab.epfl.ch/proj/cpi/>`_, or a forward-edge control flow integrity
 mechanism that enforces correct calling conventions at indirect call sites, such as `IFCC <http://research.google.com/pubs/archive/42808.pdf>`_ with arity checks.
-Clang has control-flow integrity protection scheme for `C++ virtual calls <ControlFlowIntegrity>`, but not non-virtual indirect calls.
+Clang has control-flow integrity protection scheme for :doc:`C++ virtual calls <ControlFlowIntegrity>`, but not non-virtual indirect calls.
 With SafeStack alone, an attacker can overwrite a function pointer on the heap or the unsafe stack and cause a program to call arbitrary location, which in turn